End-time Warnings to the People of God

 Luk 21:36 Watch you therefore, and pray always, that you may be accounted worthy to escape all these things that shall come to pass, and to stand before the Son of man.

 I have of course included myself in this watching.
-Through deep self-examination (1Co 11:28; 2Co 13:5), I have discovered areas where I have fallen short of my reasonable service to our Lord (Rom 12:1).
+Through deep self-examination (1Co 11:28; 2Co 13:5), I have discovered areas where I have fallen short of my reasonable service to the Lord of Lords, Jesus the Christ (Rom 12:1,2).

-But I have laid aside and continue with a willing heart to lay aside those things which cause a stumbling block along the path of life (Psa 16:11; 119:35,105).
+But I continue to repent and show forth a willingness to lay aside worldly comforts, false doctrines, and immoral deeds which cause a stumbling block along the path of life (Psa 16:11; 119:35,105).
 May God bless you with a willing heart to do the same.

 Servanthood